About3

 About Us

-Take A Part value arts and heritage.
 We are experts in engaging people creatively in places, their identity and through investigating where people live and how they come together, we develop audiences for contemporary art and heritage through collective doing, supporting long-term changes to communities.

-Our long-term, embedded process starts with listening and supporting communities to set agendas that reflect and address community need and diversity embedded in an asset based community development means of working.
-Building on the positive people, experiences and knowledge that communities have and can share.
 Our genuine processes leads us to co-commissioning exceptional national and international artists and heritage experts to collaborate in those communities and draw attention and therefore support for those ambitions.

 If you are interested in how we work, or wish to collaborate with us, check out our Statement of Intent here.